mirsaes/phototime-server/README.md

 ## configuration
 * create an appConfig.json to define the servers "repos" and working directories (trash and thumbs, etc)
     * see the sample-appConfig.json
-    * recommend specifying the jquery phototime-client webapp but can also just use the "swagger" endpoints (or some custom client)
+    * recommend specifying the react based pcr (a phototime-client) or the older jquery phototime-client webapp but can also just use the "swagger" endpoints (or some custom client)

 ## build and run
 ```